jabberjabberjabber/LLavaImageTagger/README.md

       - Any errors or warnings encountered.

 11. **Options processing**:
+	- You may add a custom instruction in the appropriate field.
+Results will be highly variable and using the default prompt is suggested.
 	- If "Don't crawl subdirectories" is checked, only images in the base directory specified will be processed.
 	- If "Don't make backups before writing" is checked, ExifTool will not make a backup of the original file named filename.ext_original before modifying.
 	- If "Reprocess faild files" is checked, any files that have been marked as "retry" or "failed" along with any unprocessed files will be processed.